 Matsunaga has studied at the National Orchestral Institute at the University of Maryland as a full-scholar musician under the direction of Gerard Schwarz, a former music director of the Seattle Symphony, and Lan Shui, a conductor laureate of the Singapore Symphony Orchestra.
 Matsunaga went on to join the Illinois Symphony Orchestra, South Bend Symphony Orchestra and the Southwest Michigan Symphony Orchestra, where he served as an Assistant Concertmaster.

 As a conductor, Matsunaga made his debut at Carnegie Hall in New York in 2018 with the Midwest Philharmonic Orchestra.
 He has conducted in Vienna, Salzburg, Detroit and at Orchestra Hall at Symphony Center in Chicago.

 Matsunaga is a member of the College Orchestra Directors Association (CODA), National Association for Music Education (NAfME), and American String Teachers Association (ASTA).
-He also serves as Music Director of the Midwest Philharmonic Orchestra in Schaumburg.

 He lives with his oboist wife, Naomi, and three little children, Edward, Cecile and Felix.